If you want to use this site please update your browser!

 Mount

-The cast openwork copper alloy mount is slightly convex, in the form of an octagonal snake biting its own body.
-The head, when viewed from above, has a pointed snout and two protruding round eyes.
-The body, decorated with three rows of embossed dots, tapers toward the tail, which ends with a tightly twisted end above the head.
-Its single leg wraps three times around its body and ends in a second scroll that runs diagonally over the tail.
-The intertwined tendrils of the leg form two small fastener loops at one end of the mount, and the body forms a large loop at the other end; it shows some degree of wear, suggesting that this object may have constituted one half of the clasp.
-The reverse side is not decorated.
+Description: This copper alloy mount, crafted through casting and openwork techniques, exhibits a slightly convex shape resembling an octagonal snake biting its own tail.
+When viewed from above, the head of the snake features a pointed snout and two protruding round eyes.
+The body of the snake is adorned with three rows of raised dots and tapers toward the tail, which terminates with a tightly twisted end above the head.
+The single leg of the snake wraps around its body three times, concluding with a second scroll that diagonally crosses the tail.
+The intertwined tendrils of the leg create two small fastener loops at one end of the mount, while the body forms a large loop at the other end.
+Some wear is evident on the object, suggesting that it may have served as one half of a clasp.
+The reverse side of the mount does not bear any decorative elements.

 UP